Home Spotlight Difference Between a Server and Waiter/Waitress

 They should have detailed knowledge of the restaurant’s menu and be ready to provide additional information about the dishes.
 If the customer is struggling to decide when making an order, they should be able to recommend a dish based on their liking.

-What is a Waiter/Waitress?
+What Is a Waiter/Waitress?

 While there are different types of Waiters/Waitresses, they’re typically employed in restaurants.
 They have a more focused set of responsibilities compared to Servers, which include taking orders from guests, bringing them food and doing everything else to ensure customer satisfaction.